moorepants/dissertation/control.rst

 [Muraoka2002]_
    bicycle robot (MS thesis in Japanese).
 [Oda2002]_
-   I do not have this paper, google doesn't give any hits.
+   I do not have this paper, Google doesn't give any hits.
 [Miyagishi2003]_
-   This is the same Kageyama honda robot, they say that the model the controller after a human.
+   This is the same Kageyama Honda robot, they say that the model the controller after a human.
 [Kageyama2004]_
    Motorcycle robot with Honda (need to find this paper!).
 Probably in